Double Dragon Advance: Reception

 Double Dragon Advance garnered generally positive reviews, with a few of the criticisms aimed at the short length of the game.
 Alex Navarro of GameSpot gave the game a score of 8.3 and wrote "while (the game) may prove to be a bit too fleeting for anyone seeking a long-lasting gameplay experience and the additional gameplay modes are a bit too restrictive in the design for what they're supposed to be, the game is still great fun and is definitely worth playing through long after you've beaten it the first time".
 Justin Leeper of Game Informer, who gave the game an overall score of 9, wrote: "It's still no 30-hour marathon, but Atlus has added a whole lot to an already-excellent beat ‘em up".

-While the game was praised by fans as a superior version of the 1987 classic, the most controversial decisions by Ebinuma was choosing not to develop the next installments such as Double Dragon Advance II: The Revenge and Double Dragon Advance 3: The Rosetta Stone, but instead cram most of the elements of the two sequels such as the CPU-enemies and stages into this game, which owes to limitations in both cartridge size and the scope of the project, the development team excised several planned features, including an extended playable prologue sequence and game modes where players could take control of either the CPU-enemy Abobo or NPC-ally Marian as available fighters.
+While the game was praised by fans as a superior version of the 1987 classic, the most controversial decisions by Ebinuma was choosing not to develop the next installments such as Double Dragon Advance II: The Revenge and Double Dragon Advance 3: The Rosetta Stone, but instead cram most of the elements of the two sequels into this game such as the CPU-enemies like Burnov as well as new levels, which owes to limitations in both cartridge size and the scope of the project, the development team excised several planned features, including an extended playable prologue sequence and game modes where players could take control of either the CPU-enemy Abobo or NPC-ally Marian as available fighters.